buptlyx/MPDD-AVGP-2026/README.md

 > Both binary and ternary classification jointly train a **PHQ-9 regression head**, so each experiment outputs both classification metrics and PHQ-9 regression metrics.

 ---
+## The weights of our best model will be uploaded soon!
+---

 ## 📋 Table of Contents